 Hopefully you're feeling good now.
 Don't ignore any painful symptoms and assume they'll go away.
-If you have a severe headache that lasts for more than two or three hours, and isn't helped by paracetamol, then call your midwife, GP surgery or NHS 111.
+If you have a severe headache that lasts for more than 2 or 3 hours, and isn't helped by paracetamol, then call your midwife, GP surgery or NHS 111.
 It's very unlikely, but it could be a sign of a dangerous condition called pre-eclampsia.
 This affects some women in the second half of their pregnancy.
-However it's much more likely that you're not drinking enough water, so make sure that you stay hydrated and drink at least eight medium glasses of fluid a day (for example, fruit juice, water, fruit teas and milk).
+However it's much more likely that you're not drinking enough water, so make sure that you stay hydrated and drink at least 8 medium glasses of fluid a day (for example, fruit juice, water, fruit teas and milk).

 This week, your signs of pregnancy could include: